Rudolph Valentino: Breakthrough and rise to stardom

 Metro Pictures seemed unwilling to acknowledge that it had made a star.
-Most likely due to Rex Ingram's lack of faith in Valentino, the studio refused to give him a raise beyond the $350 a week he had made for Four Horsemen.
+Most likely due to Ingram's lack of faith in Valentino, the studio refused to give him a raise beyond the $350 a week he had made for Four Horsemen.
 For his follow-up film, they forced him into a bit part in a B-film called Uncharted Seas.
-On this film, Valentino met his second wife, Natacha Rambova.
-That same year, Valentino's legal wife, Jean Acker, successfully sued for divorce.
+While working on the Metro lot, Valentino was introduced by Russian actress Alla Nazimova to her art director, Natacha Rambova.
+Rambova subsequently joined Nazimova, June Mathis, Ivano, and Valentino in developing the Nazimova production Camille, in which Valentino was cast as Armand, the heroine's love interest.
+Largely shaped by the artistic control of Nazimova and Rambova, the film was regarded by critics and audiences as overly avant-garde.

-Rambova, Mathis, Ivano, and Valentino began work on the Alla Nazimova film Camille.
-Valentino was cast in the role of Armand, Nazimova's love interest.
-The film, mostly under the control of Rambova and Nazimova, was considered too avant garde by critics and the public.
+During this period, Rambova assumed responsibility for managing Valentino's fan mail and publicity photographs.
+A series of images she took of Valentino dressed as a faun attracted considerable attention and were later cited during his divorce proceedings with his first wife, Jean Acker.
+Valentino testified that the photographs had been intended as preparatory material for a proposed screenplay titled The Faun Through the Ages.

 Valentino's final film for Metro was the Mathis-penned The Conquering Power.
 The film received critical acclaim and did well at the box office.
 After the film's release, Valentino made a trip to New York, where he met with several French producers.
 Yearning for Europe, better pay, and more respect, Valentino returned and promptly quit Metro.
+He then took up with Famous Players–Lasky, forerunner of the present-day Paramount Pictures, a studio known for films that were more commercially focused.
+Mathis soon joined him, angering both Ivano and Rambova.